 Teaching technologies: creating interactive materials

-The World Wide Web offers ESL teachers and students hundreds of tests and quizzes.
+The internet offers English teachers thousands of tests and quizzes.
 Many of them are of good quality and user-friendly but after a while teachers usually start to create their own quizzes because the ones they find on the Internet do not satisfy their needs.

 The advantages of computer-based teacher-created materials: